goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/index.md

 Examples are shown for an MIT Krb5 KDC system; you might need to adapt them for you Kerberos installation.

-There are 3 ways to use the Kerberos source:
+There are three ways to use the Kerberos source:

 -   As a password backend, where users can log in to authentik with their Kerberos password.
 -   As a directory source, where users are synced from the KDC.